REPRESENTATIVES OF THE ESTATE OF THE LATE NORMAN CORNISH

 In 1966 Norman Cornish left the work of a pitman and became a full time artist.
 Continuing to live in and amongst the mining community continued to provide him with a seemingly endless source of material from which to create his paintings.
 His work is a wonderful record of the life of a northern mining community, at work and at leisure, and one that is highly sought after across the UK and internationally.
 Norman sadly died on 1st August 2014, aged 94.

-Castlegate House Gallery are proud to represent the estate of Norman Cornish, working with his family, and have a number of Norman Cornish paintings for sale depicting scenes from his time working in the collieries.
+Castlegate House Gallery is proud to represent the estate of Norman Cornish, working with his family, and has a number of Norman Cornish paintings for sale depicting scenes from his time living and working in the colliery town of Spennymoor.
 If you would like more information, please call 01900 822149.